PranavRao25/OS/OS.md

 7. It calls the SwitchProcess
 8. SwitchProcess will create a new Save Area and push into the System Stack (SAVE_AREA 2)
 9. SwitchProcess will call Dispatcher
-10.After the terminal input is entered, Console Interrupt is raised 11.This process is put into the ready state
+10. After the terminal input is entered, Console Interrupt is raised
+11. This process is put into the ready state
-12.When Dispatcher picks it up for scheduling, it will reload SAVE_AREA 2 and run the process 13.This Save Area will have the ia set in Console Read, so it will run and finish it 14.It will exit Console Read case, exit Systemcall and call Dispatcher 15.The Dispatcher will schedule it again (as it in state Ready), reload SAVE_AREA 1 and run it further
+12. When Dispatcher picks it up for scheduling, it will reload SAVE_AREA 2 and run the process
+13. This Save Area will have the ia set in Console Read, so it will run and finish it
+14. It will exit Console Read case, exit Systemcall and call Dispatcher
+15. The Dispatcher will schedule it again (as it in state Ready), reload SAVE_AREA 1 and run it further

 Dispatcher Kernel Process